rlingineni/Project-Shanti/README.md

 Beneath the ChLCD is a high definition LCD - that augments the transparent display.
 We then begin to animate and join the two processes utlizing a touch sensor that interjoins the two screen interfaces to build a new working display that meets our requirements as mentioned above.

-This is better vieweed as a demo.
+This is better viewed as a demo.